YoussefGhonemy/Autonomous-Library-Assistant-Robot/README.md

 My Research Project

-Utilizing CoreXY Mechanism on The Back Of a Bookshelf
+Utilizing CoreXY Mechanism on The Back of a Bookshelf